mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 At run-time, the dynamic linker will look for __libfoo.so__, so unless you have installed it in standard directories (`/lib` or `/usr/lib`) you need to tell it where it is:

 ~~~
-LD_LIBRARY_PATH=. ./app
+LD_LIBRARY_PATH=$(pwd) ./app
 ~~~

-To summarize, when linking an executable against a static library, you need to specify explicitly all its dependencies towards shared libraries on the link command.
+To summarize, when linking an executable against a static library, you need to specify explicitly all dependencies towards shared libraries introduced by the static library on the link command.

 >Note however that expressing, discovering and adding implicit static libraries dependencies is typically a feature of your build system (__autotools__, __cmake__).